yve5/lipstickcss/README.md

 ### Manually

-You can install this library by downloading the CSS file.
+You can install this library by downloading the CSS.

 Go to the [website](https://yve5.github.io/lipstickcss).
 Download a version of Lipstickcss.